 It was clear from the findings that the existing standards - which permitted headline speed claims that were achievable by at least 10% of customers - were not sufficient to prevent consumers being misled.
 CAP went to work in reviewing the guidance, resulting in a new and tougher set of standards which will come into force in May 2018.
+From that

-From that date, the speed quoted in broadband ads must be the median 'average' speed - this means the speed that's received by at least 50% of customers at peak time (between eight and ten at night).
+"A new and tougher set of standards will come into force in May 2018." date, the speed quoted in broadband ads must be the median 'average' speed - this means the speed that's received by at least 50% of customers at peak time (between eight and ten at night).
 National ads can't tell everyone the exact speed they'll receive, because speeds are so specific to individual households, but this new approach will give customers a better indication of the speed they're likely to get with a particular service.